-The numerical solution of bi-variate population balance systems is computationally challenging since the equation for the PSD is given in a five-dimensional domain in each discrete time.
+The numerical solution of bi-variate population balance system is computationally challenging since the equation for the PSD is given in a five-dimensional domain in each discrete time.
 In order to overcome the increase in dimension, techniques based on model simplification are widely employed.
-One approach consists in replacing the higher-dimensional equation for the PSD by a system of equations for the first moments of the PSD, which is a system in three dimensions (Hulburt and Katz, 1964).
-The most popular approaches in this direction are the quadrature method of moments (QMOM) (McGraw, 1997) and nowadays the direct quadrature method of moments (DQMOM) (Marchisio and Fox, 2005).
-The DQMOM has been used for the simulation of multivariate population balance systems, e.g., in Buffo et al. (2013).
-However, it is well known that the reconstruction of a PSD from a finite number of its moments is a severely ill-posed problem (John et al., 2007; de Souza et al., 2010).
-Other approaches consider directly the equation for the PSD, for instance, numerical methods based on operator-splitting techniques or direct discretizations (the so-called discrete methods).
-The basic idea of operatorsplitting techniques is to split the high-dimensional equation into two low-dimensional equations, one with respect to the external coordinates and one with respect to the internal coordinates, and solve them sequentially, e.g., see Ganesan and Tobiska (2012) for the use of such methods for the simulation of a crystallization process.
-However, this approach introduces splitting errors whose magnitude is known only in model situations (Ganesan, 2012).
+One approach consists in replacing the higher-dimensional equation for the PSD by a system of equations for the first moments of the PSD, which is a system in three dimensions [14].
+The most popular approaches in this direction are the quadrature method of moments (QMOM) [27] and nowadays the direct quadrature method of moments (DQMOM) [26].
+The DQMOM has been used for the simulation of multi-variate population balance systems, e.g., in [5].
+However, it is well known that the reconstruction of a PSD from a finite number of its moments is a severely ill-posed problem [15,6].
+Other approaches consider directly the equation for the PSD, for instance, numerical methods based on operator-splitting techniques or direct discretizations (so-called discrete methods).
+The basic idea of operator-splitting techniques is to split the high-dimensional equation into two low-dimensional equations, one with respect to the external coordinates and one with respect to the internal coordinates, and solve them sequentially, e.g., see [8] for the use of such methods for the simulation of a crystallization process.
+However, this approach introduces splitting errors whose magnitude is known only in model situations [7].
 With the increase of computational power, direct discretizations of the population balance equation become an interesting option.
 In these methods, the external and internal coordinates are discretized together, thus additional errors from simplifying the equation are not introduced.
 In this report, it will be shown that this approach is nowadays possible.
 To our best knowledge, the presented simulations are the first ones with direct discretizations for bi-variate population balance systems.
 Altogether, we think that among the numerical approaches mentioned here, potentially the most accurate simulations can be performed by using direct discretizations.
 For this reason, two methods from the class of direct discretizations will be studied.

 This report focuses on the accuracy of the considered two methods from the class of direct discretizations.
 In both methods, the flow field is simulated with a higher order finite element method, the convection-dominated equations for temperature and concentration with a linear flux-corrected transport (FCT) finite element method, and the transport equation for the PSD with methods based on finite difference schemes.
 Both studied methods differ only in the concrete finite difference approximation: a first order monotone upwind scheme and a third order essentially non-oscillatory (ENO) scheme.
-In the considered setup, the fivedimensional domain spanned by the external and internal coordinates can be decomposed by a tensor-product mesh, which enables the utilization of finite difference methods for the differential operator of the population balance equation, which describes the convection with respect to internal and external coordinates.
+In the considered setup, the five-dimensional domain spanned by the external and internal coordinates can be decomposed by a tensor-product mesh, which enables the utilization of finite difference methods for the differential operator of the population balance equation, which describes the convection with respect to internal and external coordinates.
 However, the model for the nucleation used in this equation contains a Dirac distribution such that a finite difference approach cannot be applied for this term.
 In this report, a finite volume method will be used for the the nucleation term and it is explained in detail how the correct scaling has to be chosen to obtain finally a hybrid finite difference - finite volume discretization for the population balance equation.